Avnet/bdf/README.md

 For design support please contact your local Avnet FAE or visit one of our support forums:

-* For design-in product support for MicroZed, PicoZed, UltraZed, Zynq Mini Module Plus, and Zynq Mini-ITX please access the community support forums at [Zed Community Support Forums].
+* For design-in product support for MicroZed, PicoZed, and UltraZed modules please access the community support forums at [Zed Community Support Forums].

 * Please access the [Avnet Technical Community] forums for all other board support inquiries.